 Things are looking apocalyptic around here, which makes it the perfect opportunity to cover Good Omens, by Terry Pratchett and Neil Gaiman!
 We’re celebrating the release of the Amazon Prime adaptation by revisiting Crowley, Aziraphale, Agnes, Anathema and all our other impeccably named favorites as they do their best to stave off the end times.
 Madeleine and Grace discuss their own apocalypse anxiety, and wish for a couple of prophecies to guide us through our own troubled times.
 Learn more about Pratchett and Gaiman’s cowriting process, and witness a possible bad omen take place during this very recording session.
 Save the whales!!

-If you’re a Terry Pratchett fan, check out our other Discworld episodes:
+If you’re a Pratchett and/or Gaiman fan, check out our other episodes covering their work:

 We’re leaving Tortall and journeying to Emelan!
 Grace and Madeleine continue to explore the Tamora Pierce ouvre with Daja’s Book, number three in the Circle of Magic Quartet.
 Discussion ranges from the unique appeal of a slower-paced series to reasons why it’s so uncomfortable eating in front of strangers.
 Dive into Trader culture, narcissist mages and the deep bonds that form between young outcasts.
 Plus some parting words of wisdom: “this isn’t Captain Planet.”

 Thanks to every listener who has requested the Circle of Magic!
 If you would like to make a request, email us at firstname.lastname@example.org - or leave a comment on this post.

 Grace is also considering making a mini follow-up after she rereads Briar’s Book - let us know if that’s something you would be interested in hearing!